ksator/collect_telemetry_from_junos_with_telegraf/README.md

 store collected data in influxdb
 query influxdb database with cli and python to extract data

-# About telegraf
+# About Telegraf

-telegraf is an open source collector written in GO.
+Telegraf is an open source collector written in GO.
 Telegraf collects data and writes them into a database.
 It is plugin-driven (it has input plugins, output plugins, ...)
+We will use jti_openconfig_telemetry input plugin (grpc client to collect telemetry on junos devices) and influxb output plugin (database to store the data collected)

+# About Influxdb

+Influxdb is an open source time series database written in GO.

 # Requirements